|Upcoming Webinar: What’s New in Hazelcast 3.11, November 6th Register Now!|

 Hazelcast 3.11 will introduce support by defining automatic modules for our JARs.

-To allow you to fine-tune your application, we have exposed the following statistics for IMap indexes:
+In order to allow you to fine-tune your application, we have exposed the following statistics for IMap indexes:

 - Index memory cost